User Guide

 When an event occurs, the user-defined event handler will receive an event object.
 Depending on the type of event, the

 event object will have relevant information that can be used in the callback.
-See below for event tables.
+See the next section for details.

 Graphic property events